ray-project/ray/doc/source/train/overview.rst

 -----------------

 The training function is a user-defined Python function that contains the end-to-end model training loop logic.
-Typically, this training function contains logic for loading the dataset, training the model, and saving checkpoints.
+Typically, this training function contains logic for loading the dataset, training the model, saving checkpoints, and logging metrics.
 When launching a distributed training job, each worker executes this training function.

 Ray Train documentation uses the following conventions: